maxcurrent420/WhisperQuest/README.md

 #2.
 Choose a scenario.
 Enter in your custom scenario, if desired.

 #3.
-Select "OpenVoice" for the voice model.
+Select "OpenVoice" for the voice cloning model, or leave it as is, to use Microsoft's [edge_tts](https://github.com/rany2/edge-tts).

 #4.
-Choose "Local" for the LLM source.
+Choose "Local" for the LLM source if you would like to use a local model, or leave it on Groq (set your API key in the config first!) to have near-instant text generation.

 #5.
-Leave reference audio empty.
+Upload a reference audio if using OpenVoice.

 #6.
 Optionally, select a voice style (if using OpenVoice to make a voice clone).